dkovacs24/ReviOS_faq/docs/install.md

 ## 6. step: Finishing the installation

 After arriving at your desktop, first, **let the script that popped up run through**. **Do not do anything until the script restarts your PC**.
-If it is not closing, read [this](not-related.md#the-do-not-close-the-window-otherwise-your-system-wont-work-properly-window-not-closing) article.
+If it is not closing, read [the section about this phenomenon](not-related.md#the-do-not-close-the-window-otherwise-your-system-wont-work-properly-window-not-closing).

 After your PC boots up again, this guide have some recommendation to go through.

 1. Activate your Windows with a valid Pro key.
-Help in the [ReviOS Post-Install](https://www.revi.cc/revios/post-install#h.p_wN71uiu-sFys){target=_blank} guide.
+Help in the [ReviOS Post-Install guide on the Revision website](https://www.revi.cc/revios/post-install#h.p_wN71uiu-sFys){target=_blank}.

 2. In `Settings` → `Time & Language` → `Language`, and add your language, even if you want to use Windows on English.
 To change your keyboard layout to non-English, you need to add that language.
 After that, you can change your regional format or keyboard layout or even what language Windows displays: